 • It ignores frailty, comorbidities, and donor organ quality.
 A patient with multiple health complications may receive a transplant but have a low survival chance.

-• It does not optimize organ allocation efficiency.
+• It does not optimise organ allocation efficiency.
 Some donor livers are discarded due to perceived risk, while others are allocated to patients with poor survival potential.

 This is where AI in liver transplantation is transforming traditional allocation methods by incorporating machine learning-driven survival models.